aws/aws-sdk-js-v3/UPGRADING.md

   });
   ```

-  It can also be an async function that returnsb the credentials object.
+  It can also be an async function that returns the credentials object.

   See [v3 reference for AwsAuthInputConfig credentials](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/interfaces/_aws_sdk_middleware_signing.awsauthinputconfig-1.html#credentials).